 The course includes lectures, seminars, laboratory work, small group work, practice based activities and assignments.
 There are also a number of placements throughout the programme, so you will benefit from both academic and practice-related environments.

-The degree culminates in a sustained research project which constitutes one third of the final year of the programme.
+The degree culminates in a sustained research project which constitutes one third of the fourth year of the programme.

 Practice placements are an integral element of the MPharm and are undertaken in both community and hospital pharmacy settings.
-You will be required to complete a oneday practice experience in community pharmacy in Year 1.
-This is followed by a week in both community and hospital pharmacy in Year 2 and two weeks in both settings in Year 3.
+You will be required to complete a one-day practice experience in community pharmacy, plus a half-day introduction to pharmacy seminar in a local pharmacy in Year 1.
+This is followed by a week in community pharmacy and three days in a hospital pharmacy in Year 2 (with one day being in-school preparation and two days at the hospital).
+In Year 3, you will complete one week in a community pharmacy and one week in a hospital setting.
+In your final year of study, you will carry out two weeks placement in a venue/venues of your choice.